 Charity work is a generous act of helping the poor, ill, or less privileged.
 The practice of charity means voluntary, extending a helping hand to those in need as a humanitarian act.
 These are the common thoughts that come to our mind when we hear the words charity, donation, or the phrase charity work.

 I understood the same until I read the scriptures.
 My perspective has changed over time.
-Charity is beyond charity, gifts, or aids.
+Charity is beyond charity, gifts, or aid.
 Today, many use charity as a controlling tool to manipulate others.
 Prominent men use charity to gain self-interest.
 Crooks use charity to scam.
 Unfortunately, men use charity for easy money.

 As a believer, I am seriously concerned.
 I understand that part of our social obligation is to practice charity.
-On the other hand, I don’t want to get scammed from someone who acts as if they are indigent.
+On the other hand, I don’t want to get scammed by someone who acts as if they are indigent.
 My husband and I work hard to earn.
 We want to ensure that we put a value on the things we spend and give.
 I don’t want to show off and be arrogant when helping others.
 I want to help the deprived and inspire others to do the same.
 But how?